 Policing Futures: An Evidence Based Policing Programme

-The Policing Futures programme is a collaboration between the University Police Science Group (UPSI) and South Wales Police (SWP).
+The Policing Futures programme is a collaboration between the Universities' Police Science Institute (UPSI) and South Wales Police (SWP).
 The 2017/18 programme has run across nine months, and involves a group of 20 officers and SWP staff of mixed rank and functionality (who can either apply for the programme, or be nominated by SWP) attending regular meetings at the CSRI.

 Participants divide into small groups, according to their area of interest, and discuss what they perceive to be the key challenges and problems encountered in policing within each area.
 Each group will select one issue they would like to address in depth, and embark upon their research, with the objective of creating innovative solutions to problems, creating cost or time saving implications, improving processes or creating policy change.

-This year topics addressed include the productiveness of neighbourhood policing teams, preparing for an ageing workforce, identifying vulnerability with partners, using digital services to improve communication and assisting with crime prevention / reduction (with particular reference to the 10-24 age group) and evaluating the effectiveness of police time spent with vulnerable persons and medical emergencies in hospitals.
+This year topics addressed include the effectiveness of engagement with communities; preparing for an ageing workforce; identifying vulnerability with partners; using digital services to improve communication and assisting with crime prevention / reduction (with particular reference to the 10-24 age group); and evaluating the effectiveness of police time spent with vulnerable persons and medical emergencies in hospitals.

 Groups receive support throughout the project from a senior force ‘Shepherd’, who provides guidance on internal governance and operational input.
 Each group also receives the support of an UPSI researcher, who acts as an academic mentor, advising on study design, methodology and analysis.
 The groups meet with their shepherd and mentor on a regular basis.